MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-task.md

 >If you have been assigned multiple roles, your capabilities are expanded.
 See [User roles](../use/user-roles.md).

 >[!Important]
 >To create a plan, you must select a group of participants.
-For any person to be eligible for participation in a plan, they must have a MyAnalytics or Viva Insights license.
+For any person to be eligible for participation in a plan, they must have a Viva Insights license.
 See [Prerequisites for plans](solutionsv2-intro.md#prerequisites-for-plans).

 ## Create a plan